Angular momentum in interacting many-body systems hides in phantom vortices: Simulation Results

 \section{Simulation Results}

-We have found that there may exist many vortices in the natural orbitals despite there being no visible vortices in the density (Figs.~\ref{fig:115} and \ref{fig:450}) even with angular momentum per particle $>1\hbar$ (Fig.~\ref{fig:Lz}).
-Hence we name them \textit{phantom vortices}.
-These phantom vortices persist for long time scales compared to the period of the harmonic trap.
+We have found that there may exist many vortices in the natural orbitals despite there being no visible vortices in the density (Figs.~\ref{fig:115} and \ref{fig:450}), even with angular momentum per particle $>1\hbar$ (Fig.~\ref{fig:Lz}).
+We name the vortices which exist in the natural orbitals \textit{phantom vortices}.
+These phantom vortices persist on long time scales compared to the period of the harmonic trap.
 Phantom vortices that exist for long times near the center of the trap either nucleate on existing topological defects present in the initial natural orbitals or nucleate via a transfer of vorticity between natural orbitals (Video S1).
-It is interesting to note that the appearance of vortices in different fragments necessitates the definition of an order parameter for \textit{each} fragment.
 Since the simulation starts with a condensed state and both mechanisms of phantom vortex nucleation rely on the dynamics and occupation of several fragments, they are inherently many-body phenomena that cannot be described by mean-field methods.